 The program framework is based on the National League for Nursing's Outcomes and Competencies for Graduates of Practical/Vocational, Diploma, Associate Degree, Baccalaureate, Master's, Practice Doctorate, and Research Doctorate Programs in Nursing (NLN, 2010).
 This publication identifies curricular elements and expected outcomes and provides the educational framework for the preparation of professional nurses.
 Achievement of these outcomes enables graduates to practice in an ever-changing and complex health care environment.
-The document emphasizes content and concepts such as patient-centered care, nursing judgment, cultural sensitivity, professionalism, and spirit of inquiry.
-It also provides a solid base in liberal education so students can apply their learning to complex problems and challenges.
+Concepts such as patient-centered care, nursing judgment, cultural sensitivity, professionalism, and spirit of inquiry are emphasized int he curriculum.
+A solid base of liberal education helps students develop an expanded world view that supports critical problem solving in addressing complex health care challenges.